Module eyecite.models

 def corrected_citation(self):

-"""Return citation with corrected reporter."""
+"""Return citation with corrected reporter and standardized page"""

 if self.edition_guess:

-self.groups["reporter"], self.edition_guess.short_name
+self.groups.get("reporter"), self.edition_guess.short_name

 )